-Field Trip Programs
+Field Trip Options

 What is a Farm?
-(Preschool and Kindergarten)

 This multi-sensory program gives students a chance to explore a real working farm.
 Learn first-hand what farmers did, where food came from and why animals lived on a farm.

+Discover what life was like on the farm and compare it to life today.
 Through a variety of farm and domestic chores, students learn how each family member contributed to the farm's success.

-Farm Animals in the Making of Minnesota (Grades 3–4)
+Farm Animals in the Making of Minnesota

 Learn the integral role of farm animals in early Minnesota agriculture.
-Through hands-on activities, students will discover how animals provided labor, food, by-products and income for farm families.
+Through hands-on activities students will discover how animals provided labor, food, by-products and income for farm families.

-Farming in the Changing Community (Grades 4–12)
+Farming in the Changing Community

 Students explore the dramatic changes that took place in mid-19th century agriculture.
 Learn how small towns and larger communities were tied to farms, and how changes in livestock breeds, crop varieties and farm technology affected community growth and success.
 Meet a "book farmer" who, like Oliver Kelley, learned to farm by reading, and Grangers, members of the national farming organization Kelley founded, the Grange.

-The Family Farm (Homeschool)
+The Family Farm